-- Host regular networking events for BIPOC librarians to build community and connect with each other, as well as with library leaders, allies, and key partners. - Create online avenues for BIPOC librarians to connect and find each other, including through profiles. - Host and develop intra-institutional affinity groups for idea exchange within the LIS community, ensuring inclusivity in representation of diverse identities and experiences. - Prioritize programming for isolated BIPOC librarians, providing targeted support to enhance their community integration. - Partner with other LIS groups and associations to create joint initiatives and programs.
+- Host regular networking events for librarians from underrepresented communities to build community and connect with each other, as well as with library leaders, allies, and key partners. - Create online avenues for librarians from underrepresented communities to connect and find each other, including through profiles. - Host and develop inter-institutional affinity groups for idea exchange within the LIS community, ensuring inclusivity in representation of diverse identities and experiences. - Prioritize programming for isolated librarians from underrepresented communities, providing targeted support to enhance their integration into the LIS community. - Partner with other LIS groups and associations to create joint initiatives and programs.